MetOffice/CDDS/docs/operational_procedure/cmip7.md

        ```bash
        create_cdds_directory_structure <path to your request.cfg>
        ```
-       The output of this script suggests two symbolic links are created or the environment variables `$CDDS_DATA_DIR` and `$CDDS_PROC_DIR` are set.
-These variables will be used in examples below.

     3. **If working with local data (rather than retrieving input data from MASS), run `cdds_arrange_input_data` before proceeding: